Gas Installation Cost

 • Additional Work.
 Reinstatement, internal pipework and appliance installation such as a gas boiler add to the total cost.

-• Check if property has previously been connected to the gas supply.
+• Check for Previous Connection — Check if the property has previously been connected to the gas network.

-• Alternatively, compare quotes from Independent Gas Transporters (IGTs) for contestable work.
+• Compare Quotes — Compare quotes from Independent Gas Transporters (IGTs) for contestable work, as this can reduce overall labour costs.

 Find Tradespeople, compare up to 3 quotes!